Kemdirimakujuobi/Podbook/README.md

   # Podcast Player Design

   This is a code bundle for Podcast Player Design.
-The original project is available at https://www.figma.com/design/MMNQdQKm1YFJgHYQhHrbGU/Podcast-Player-Design.
+Visit https://podbook-mshl.vercel.app/ to interact with the project.

   ## Running the code